 TGbn editor: Change the paragraph that begins with “B26 of the EHT …” and a following paragraph as follows:

-B26 of the EHT variant Common Info field is reserved and is set to 0.
+[M#186] B26 of the EHT or UHR variant Common Info field is reserved and is set to 0.

-The LDPC Extra Symbol Segment subfield of the Common Info field indicates the status of the LDPC extra symbol segment.
-It is set to 1 if the LDPC extra symbol segment is present in the solicited HE or EHT TB PPDUs and set to 0 otherwise.
+[M#186] The LDPC Extra Symbol Segment subfield of the Common Info field indicates the status of the LDPC extra symbol segment.
+It is set to 1 if the LDPC extra symbol segment is present in the solicited HE, EHT or UHR TB PPDUs and set to 0 otherwise.

 TGbn editor: Change the paragraph that begins with “The Pre-FEC Padding Factor …” and the following table as follows:

-The Pre-FEC Padding Factor and PE Disambiguity subfields are defined in Table 9-46f (Pre-FEC Padding Factor and PE Disambiguity subfields) and have the same encoding as their respective subfields in HE SIG-A (see Table 27-21 (HE-SIG-A field of an HE MU PPDU)) or as in their respective subfields in EHT-SIG (see Table 36-33 (Common field for OFDMA transmission)).
+[M#186] The Pre-FEC Padding Factor and PE Disambiguity subfields are defined in Table 9-46f (Pre-FEC Padding Factor and PE Disambiguity subfields) and have the same encoding as in their respective subfields in HE-SIG-A (see Table 27-21 (HE-SIG-A field of an HE MU PPDU)), as in their respective subfields in EHT-SIG (see Table 36-33 (Common field for OFDMA transmission)), or as in their respective subfields in UHR-SIG (see Table 38-A (Common field for OFDMA transmission)).

-Table 9-46f—Pre-FEC Padding Factor and PE Disambiguity subfields
+[M#186] Table 9-46f—Pre-FEC Padding Factor and PE Disambiguity subfields